GamesRightMeow/GamesRightMeow.github.io/src/pages/about.md

 layout: page
 ---

+If you came here expecting something else (like an indie game studio 😅) see the [introductory blog post](/posts/hello-world).

 ![Stargate SG1 GIF of Vala telling Daniel "I'm going to go crazy and I'm taking you with me."](https://thumbs.gfycat.com/AmusingWeeklyGilamonster-max-1mb.gif)

 What's this meow?
 Well its a blog!
 About what you ask?
 Mostly video games and TTRPGs 🎲